 In reaction, Penn National made a defensive blocking bet, snapping up the first mini casino license for the eye-watering price of $50.1 million, more than 7x the minimum bid.

-Penn National won’t likely neglect the opportunity to open its own branded gambling site either.
+Penn National fully plans to jump into the iGaming waters as well, submitting its online casino application in July.
 The company has for years expressed a keen interest in Internet gambling, going so far as creating its own iGaming division in 2015.

 What’s more, it already offers a Play4Fun social casino for patrons through the Hollywood website on a platform powered by SG Digital.